-This article will describe in detail all about the United Nations Security Council Reforms.
+This article will describe in detail all about reforms in the United Nations Security Council.
 These UPSC Notes on the United Nations Security Council Reforms are aligned with the UPSC Syllabus and aspirants should prepare this topic for General Studies Paper II.
 The United Nations Security Council is often seen in the news and hence, this topic is relevant for the IAS Mains.
 IAS Exam aspirants can find more notes for UPSC Mains General Studies topics from the links given at the end of the article.

 UNSC Reforms UPSC Notes:- Download PDF Here

 | Ace the IAS Exams like a pro by getting tips from the IAS Toppers themselves.

 To strengthen your preparation for the upcoming UPSC exam, check the following links: